 Section Content This section An overview of the contents of this document.
 Overview of Licensing Overview of licensing and specifically licensing using license files.
 Trusted Storage An overview of licensing using license rights held in trusted storage.
 Reading a License File A description of the elements in a license file.
 Locating Licenses How to locate licenses so that they are available to FlexEnabled applications.
-Managing License Files Modifying license files.
 Hostids for Supported Platforms Details of hostids available by platform and information about choosing an Ethernet address as hostid.
 License Models Overview of basic license models and methods of licensing for laptops that may be provided by your software publisher.
 Selecting a License Server Machine What to consider when selecting the machine on which to install the license server software.
+License Server Manager "Imadmin" Description of how to install and use lmadmin as your license server.